Yoga for Perimenopause: Nervous System Support & Symptom Ease

 Mudra means seal mark or gesture in Sanskrit.

-Mudras are practiced to intensify the effects of your yoga or meditation practice and enhance the flow of energy.
 The Yoni Mudra is dedicated to the female Hindu goddess Shakti.
 Yoni means womb.
-The practice of Yoni Mudra brings strength and power.
+The practice of Yoni Mudra is associated with strength and power.

 Yoni mudra yoga pose